saizhang0218/Multi-resolution-Inference/Term-quantization/README.md

-# Multi-resolution-Inference

-This repository is the official implementation of "Field-Configurable Multi-resolution Inference: Rethinking Quantization" published in ASPLOS 2021.

-### Requirements

-Pytorch 1.0.0 with CUDA

 ## Training
-This repo includes the multi-reseolution training of resnet-18 and resnet-50.
+This repo includes the multi-reseolution training with term quantization for resnet-18 and resnet-50.

 To train the meta multi-resolution model(s) in the paper, run this command: